Hjörleifshöfði: Farm

 By AD 874 there was a farm of the same name on the mountain.
 After the outbreaks of Katla in 1660 or 1721 it had been moved up.

 The farm was regarded as relatively well-off because of the side-income from the hunt for seabirds and the collection of eggs.

 In popular culture

+Yoda Cave (Icelandic: Gígjagjá) is a small natural lava cave located at the base of Hjörleifshöfði on Iceland’s south coast, near the village of Vík í Mýrdal.
+The cave is informally known as “Yoda Cave” because the outline of its entrance resembles the head of the Star Wars character Yoda.